 A number of service providers have identified a need to move beyond routing based on NANP aggregation elements as discussed in the previous section.

-In general these needs arise where TNs may share common point of interconnection (PoI) for TDM interconnection (and are thus associated with the same LRN or CLLLI) but need to be treated differently for IP interconnection.
+In general these needs arise where TNs may share common point of interconnection (PoI) for TDM interconnection (and are thus associated with the same LRN or CLLI) but need to be treated differently for IP interconnection.